Sustainable Marine Aquaculture Certificate (online)

 An academic certificate, whether credit-bearing or non-credit bearing, is a professional certificate of competency in a particular area of technical skill and workforce need.
 Like an academic minor it is designed to complement or augment your knowledge and demonstrate additional unique skills and competencies.

 Aquaculture, also known as fish or shellfish farming, is the breeding, rearing, and harvesting of fish, shellfish, plants, algae, and other organisms in all aquatic environments.
 The fast-growing aquaculture industry will face many challenges over the next few years to be sustainable.
-By taking online aquaculture courses from UMass Boston, you’ll be prepared to successfully address these key issues and meet future growth.
+By taking online courses in UMass Boston's aquaculture program, you’ll be prepared to successfully address these key issues and meet future growth.

 Who Is This Program For?